angular/angularfire/docs/1-install-and-setup.md

 > Getting started with AngularFire2 is easy with the [Angular CLI](https://github.com/angular/angular-cli).
 Follow the 10 steps below to get started.
 Don't worry, we're always working to make this shorter.

-**The setups below use the Webpack branch of the [Angular CLI](https://github.com/angular/angular-cli).**

 ### 0. Prerequisites

-Before you start installing AngularFire2, make sure you have correct version of angular-cli installed.
+Before you start installing AngularFire2, make sure you have latest version of angular-cli installed.
-To verify run the command `ng -v` and ensure you see `angular-cli: 1.x.x-beta.x-webpack.x`.
+To verify run the command `ng -v` and ensure you see `angular-cli: 1.x.x-beta.14`.

 If not, you may need to do the following: